Select Page

 Klinefelter Syndrome

 KS is described as an “accident of nature” in which an egg or sperm cell contains 24 instead of the usual 23 chromosomes.
 When fertilization takes place, the result is a total of 47 chromosomes in the fertilized egg, instead of the normal 46.
-There are also multiple aneuploidies such as 48,XXXY; 48,XXYY; and 49,XXXXY but it is somewhat rare, being the more common condition 47,XXY.
+There are also multiple aneuploidies, such as 48, XXXY; 48, XXYY; and 49, XXXXY, but these are somewhat rare, with the more common condition being 47, XXY.
 This is the most common genetic abnormality known.

-There is no known cause of the 47,XXY, but it has been demonstrated that it can originate in either the mothers’ egg or the father’s sperm.
-There appears to be a slight association with increased maternal age but is less than found.
+There is no known cause of the 47, XXY, but it has been demonstrated that it can originate in either the mother’s egg or the father’s sperm.
+There appears to be a slight association with increased maternal age, but it is less than found.
 Parents should be aware that there is nothing they did or did not do to cause KS in their child.
-Unless the mother has an amniocentesis, males will neither look nor behave in a manner, which would prompt testing for chromosome abnormality.
+Unless the mother has an amniocentesis, males will neither look nor behave in a manner that would prompt testing for chromosome abnormality.

-XXY boys often are more physically active than other males.
+XXY boys are often more physically active than other males.
 If this is channeled into play, sports, or other physical activities, this fact is in no way negative.
-They develop normally in childhood and do not demonstrate an increased risk of diseases in childhood or adulthood.
-Parents and family members should be made aware that KS, 47,XXY is not necessarily associated with serious intellectual or emotional problems in childhood.
+They typically develop normally in childhood and do not exhibit an increased risk of diseases in either childhood or adulthood.
+Parents and family members should be made aware that KS, 47, XXY is not necessarily associated with serious intellectual or emotional problems in childhood.

-Since the Y-chromosome is responsible for the formation of testes and masculine development, the presence of two X-chromosomes causes abnormal development.
-Puberty develops at the usual time and results in a normal size penis, but the testes are small.
-Body hair may be either female or male in distribution but is usually scant.
-They tend to be somewhat taller (example: 6 ½’ as opposed to 5’10”), and exhibit less muscular development than other males, which causes males to be somewhat less coordinated than their peers.
-They often have a slight fat distribution of a female pattern with rounded hips being the most notable.
+They tend to be somewhat taller (example: 6 ½’ as opposed to 5’10”), and exhibit less muscular development than other males, which causes males to be slightly less coordinated than their peers.
+They often show a slight fat distribution characteristic of a female pattern, with rounded hips being the most notable feature.
 Some breast development occurs in adulthood, due to the increased sensitivity to estrogen, rather than the lack of testosterone.

-This is not a predisposition to homosexuality or any other sexual deviation that is found in normal 46,XY males.
+This is not a predisposition to homosexuality or any other sexual deviation that is found in normal 46, XY males.

 KS males are like the rest of the population.
 No two are the same.
 Some are clever, some are not.
 Some are musical, some are not.
 Many are more sensitive and perceptive, some are not.
 A KS male may develop a pear-shaped body.
-The most significant problem is infertility due to the lack of sperm production (extra X is the female chromosome).
+The most significant problem is infertility due to the lack of sperm production (the X chromosome is the female chromosome).

 Testosterone therapy initiated on the onset of puberty (around age 12) should promote the development of secondary male sexual characteristics and testicular growth, increase muscular development, and a more masculine appearance.
 Where insufficient testosterone is present, bone density may be reduced when the body fails to lay down sufficient calcium.
 This results in an increased risk of various bone diseases such as osteoporosis.
 For this reason, all KS males should request bone-density scans at least every two years.